Big Ten Conference: Men's lacrosse

 The Big Ten began sponsoring men's lacrosse in the 2015 season.
 The Big Ten lacrosse league includes Maryland, Michigan, Ohio State, Penn State, Rutgers, and Johns Hopkins, which joined the Big Ten conference as an affiliate member in 2014.
 The teams that compete in Big Ten men's lacrosse have combined to win 13 NCAA national championships.

-With the addition of Johns Hopkins and Maryland to the league, Big Ten men's lacrosse boasts two of the top programs and most heated rivals in the history of the sport.
-Johns Hopkins (29) and Maryland (29) combine for 58 NCAA men's lacrosse Final Four appearances.
-The media and both schools have called Johns Hopkins–Maryland rivalry the greatest and most historic rivalry in men's lacrosse.
-Since 1895, the two teams have matched up more than 100 times.
+The addition of Johns Hopkins and Maryland to the conference brought two historically successful programs and longtime rivals into the same league.
+Johns Hopkins and Maryland have combined for 58 NCAA men's lacrosse Final Four appearances, with each program having 29.
+The Johns Hopkins–Maryland rivalry, which began in 1895, features over 100 matchups, and is frequently cited by the media and the respective universities as one of the most prominent rivalries in men's lacrosse.

 All-time school records

 This list goes through the 2024 season.